bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 1. What is React JS and what problems does it try and solve?

+React JS is a User Interface library that was built by Facebook.
+It is declarative and component based.
+It has the virtual DOM which quickly nd efficiently updates the UI without a page refresh.

 1. What does it mean to _think_ in react?

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

 1. Describe state.